-75 Nickel Iron Welding Rod for Malleable, Ductile, and Nodular Cast Irons
+75 Nickel Iron Rod for Malleable Ductile and Nodular Cast Iron

 75 is a non-conductive nickel iron welding rod formulated to join dirty and contaminated cast irons.
 This universal electrode can be used to weld a wide variety of malleable, ductile, and nodular cast irons.
 In addition, it is ideally suited for the repair of defective or cracked malleable iron castings.

 Ductile cast iron is a cast iron that is lighter than steel, corrosion, wear and impact resistant, high strength, and durable.
 Whereas brittle gray cast iron is used in shrink-free parts such as engine blocks and exhaust manifolds, ductile is used extensively in industries where tensile strength is vital, such as ductile iron pipes for water or sewer lines, oil-well pumps, agricultural tractors, truck axles, hydrostatic barrels, machine tooling, piano harps, suspension system parts, wheel hubs, high-pressure valves, steering knuckles, and spindle supports.

 Malleable cast iron is similar to gray and ductile cast irons, but has the unique properties of being bendable and flexible without cracking.
 It has higher elongation properties than ductile cast iron, is stronger and more impact resistant than gray or ductile cast iron, and has high shock absorption and abrasion resistance.
 These qualities are useful in heavy duty applications such as marine equipment, railroad equipment, farm equipment, crankshafts, pipe fittings, compressor hubs, mining hardware, flanges, machine parts, universal joints, electrical fittings, hand tools, washers, brackets, fence fittings, power line hardware, and connecting rods.

 - Flux coating does not side arc even after being heated

 - Specially formulated for the dirtiest of cast irons